Hyperball

 Hyperball is a clone of the 1986 arcade game Arkanoid created for the Acorn Electron and BBC Micro.
 It was released as part of the compilation Play It Again Sam 13 in 1990.

-It is not to be confused with the Williams Electronics arcade machine of the same name.

 Gameplay

 Hyperball follows the Breakout gameplay of a controllable bat used to keep a bouncing ball on screen and destroying blocks.
 When blocks are hit, an assortment of capsules occasionally drop.
 These include an infrared view which allowed the player to see otherwise "invisible" blocks, a laser cannon, a ball detonator which splits the ball into eight separate balls and a diamond cutter which allows the ball to travel through anything.
 An alien also sometimes falls, with detrimental effects including biting a hole in the bat, magnetizing the bat (making control difficult) or speeding up the ball.

 There are six sets of twenty screens.
 Each set is loaded in individually due to memory constraints.
 These can be tackled in any order.
 Following each screen is a bonus screen to earn extra points before the "system upgrade" level where it is possible to use points accumulated to "buy" weapons to help with the next level.